appium/appium/docs/en/writing-running-appium/touch-actions.md

 ### Bugs and Workarounds

-An unfortunate bug exists in the iOS 7.x Simulator where ScrollViews don't recognize gestures initiated by UIAutomation (which Appium uses under the hood for iOS).
-To work around this, we have provided access to a different function, `scroll`, which in many cases allows you to do what you wanted to do with a ScrollView, namely, scroll it!
+An unfortunate bug exists in the iOS 7.0 - 8.x Simulators where ScrollViews, CollectionViews, and TableViews don't recognize gestures initiated by UIAutomation (which Appium uses under the hood for iOS).
+To work around this, we have provided access to a different function, `scroll`, which in many cases allows you to do what you wanted to do with one of these views, namely, scroll it!

 **Scrolling**